ashutoshmjain/gita/src/prologue.md

-# Prologue
+# Invocation

 `Krishna Dwaipayana` was destined to compile thousands of sacred insights from sages (`Rishies`) - old and new.
 He crystallized, then proven wisdom into four foundational volumes — the `Vedas`.
 For this legendary work, he was conferred the most coveted title in literature — `Ved Vyasa` (the chief editor of Vedas).
 This work, in itself, was virtuous enough to dedicate many lives; though, his real accomplishment was even bigger!
-His goal was to welcome the eighth [^8th] incarnation of `Hari`, understand wisdom 'as is' from the divine head, and preserve it for ever in every human mind through one of the most potent narrative ever told - `Bhagvat Gita`.
+His goal was to welcome the eighth [^8th] incarnation of `Vishnu`, understand wisdom 'as is' from the primal force of manifestation, and preserve it for ever in every human mind through one of the most potent narrative ever written - `Bhagvat Gita`.
 The immensity of his purpose, rightfully so, made him one of the immortal-eights [^immortals] in Hindu tradition.

 `Dwaipayana's` literary work was no accident.
 He came from a lineage of scholarly sages.
 His father `Maharishi Parāśara` spoke titles such as
 - `Brihat Parāśara Hora` — foundational work on Astrology;